Eldfin/SLIFOX/README.md

     Defines if only the mus (for every pixel) are given in the image_params.
 - `num_processes`: int
     Defines the number of processes to split the task into.
+- `amplitude_threshold`: float
+    Peaks with a amplitude below this threshold will not be evaluated.
+- `rel_amplitude_threshold`: float
+    Value between 0 and 1.
+    Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below this threshold will not be evaluated.
+- `gof_threshold`: float
+    Value between 0 and 1.
+    Peaks with a goodness-of-fit value below this threshold will not be evaluated.
 - `significance_threshold`: float
     Value between 0 and 1.
 Peak Pairs with peaks that have a (mean) significance lower than this threshold are not considered for possible pairs.